sictransit/core8/README.md

 ## Run

-Please note that the Emuluator is a console application.
+Please note that the Emulator is a console application.
 It can do many things, but it does not have a GUI.
 Options are described below.
-Most users will probably hook up Putty to the terminal server.
+Most users will probably hook up [Putty](https://www.putty.org/) to the terminal server.

-Why not play game of ADVENT?
+Why not play a game of ADVENT?

 ### Launch the Terminal Server

 	PS c:\...\core8\TerminalServer\bin\Release\net8.0> .\TerminalServer.exe
 	[20:57:23 INF] Server starting ...

-Terminal server is now running and waiting for connections.
+The Terminal Server is now running and waiting for connections.

 ### Connect using Putty

 	PS c:\bin\putty)> .\putty.exe -telnet -raw localhost 23
 	WELCOME TO THE PDP-8 TERMINAL SERVER

-Terminal Server shows:
+The Terminal Server shows something similar to this:

 	[21:01:15 INF] Connected: 127.0.0.1:61365

 ### Launch the Emulator

-	PS c:\...\core8\Emulator\bin\Release\net8.0\> .Emulator.exe --advent
+	PS c:\...\core8\Emulator\bin\Release\net8.0\> .\Emulator.exe --advent

-The Emulator will boot OS/8 and start ADVENT:
+The Emulator will boot OS/8 and start ADVENT.
+You should see this is Putty:

-	WELCOME TO THE PDP-8 TERMINAL SERVER

 	.R FRTS
 	*ADVENT